usalin/capstone/README.md

   Writing testable code.
 Still need to refactor to achieve this.

-  -FirebaseStorage is used to upload Product Photos -This app currently uses NEST.JS server for server side.
+  -FirebaseStorage is used to upload Product Photos -This app currently uses NEST.JS server for server side .
 Swagger Documentation can be found here.

   https://music-palace.herokuapp.com/api/#/